EvenAR/node-simconnect/README.md

 Please refer to the `/samples` folder for help.

-The API is similar to the SimConnect API described in the [official documentation](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_API_Reference.htm).
+The API works similar to the SimConnect API described in the [official documentation](https://docs.flightsimulator.com/html/Programming_Tools/SimConnect/SimConnect_API_Reference.htm).

 ### Quick start